peteburch223/CV/README.md

 - Development of Wordpress plugin to create a secure API for a hotel booking platform.
 2 months.

-- End-to-end Grant Management System implementation for the EFTA Financial Mechanism office, including requirements capture, business analysis, international public sector procurement management, day-to-day project management, system roll-out and support.
+- End-to-end Grant Management System implementation for the EFTA Financial Mechanism Office, including requirements capture, business analysis, international public sector procurement management, day-to-day project management, system roll-out and support.
 10 years.

 - Developed tools to automate migration of 1300-page website from Dreamweaver to Wordpress.
 3 months.

-- Deployment of rail ticketing system for Amadeus.
+- Deployment of rail ticketing system for Amadeus Developed departmental management dashboard.
 6 months.

 - Rescue and launch of moribund e-commerce project for tool retailer.
 3 months.